-Make this quick and easy DIY photography prop in a few hours on a budget.
+This easy DIY photography prop can be made in a few hours on a budget.
 Ever since I decided to start improving my photography skills and images, I have been looking for props and things to use for my images.

 Easy DIY Photography Prop

 It can be very costly or time-consuming to buy props or drive from store to store to start collecting them.
 I have read several blogging posts about where to buy props or how to store them, but what I needed was something on a budget or no cost.